hualin-ok/hualin-ok.github.io/publications.md

 >
 > -  Washburn, I. J., **Lin, H.**, Sahbaz S., Greder, K., & Cox, R. (November, 2020).
 Positive Youth Development Caring Scale: Evidence for use in a Latino Sample.
 Paper was presented in a paper symposium at the 2020 annual conference of the National Council on Family Relations.
 >
+#### Fear of Deportation, Stress, and Latino Immigrant Youth Mental, Emotional, and Behavioral Health: Can Hope Make a Difference? - NCFR 2019
 > -  **Lin, H.**, Sahbaz, S., Nolasco, H., Anderson, M., & Cox, R. (November, 2019).
 Cognitive Functioning, Fear of Deportation, Stress, and Hope in Latino Immigrant Youth.
 Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.
 >
 > -  Anderson, M., Sahbaz, S., **Lin, H.**, Nolasco, H., & Cox, R. (November, 2019).
 Depression, Fear of Deportation, Stress, and Hope in Latino Immigrant Youth.
 Paper was presented in a paper symposium at the 2019 annual conference of the National Council on Family Relations, Fort Worth, Texas.